dataquaintacademy/buildproject/README.md

 # 02-09-2026 DevOps Pipeline Project
-# Project Instructor : Prashanth
+# Project Instructor : Esrath
 # 📦 Java WAR Build & Deployment Pipeline for the application Insta Shop 2026
 # New change on 31-08-2026